-We are going to show you Six Cultures that celebrate the resurrection of Jesus in their own ways.
+We are going to show you six cultures that celebrate the resurrection of Jesus in their own ways.
 This makes them the perfect destinations for your next Easter trip!
 We know, of course, that almost no one can travel internationally right now.
-Because the places on our list are magnificent all year round, you can visit them when you are ready.
+But the places on our list are magnificent all year round, you can visit them when you are ready.

 1. Prague in the Czech Republic

 If you’re looking for a huge, and breathtaking market, go to the Altstaedter Ring in Prague.
 From March to April you can roam the streets that are packed with street vendors selling colourful souvenirs, traditional dishes, music and, of course, beer.
 Women wear traditional clothing and paint Easter eggs by hand.
 If you come here during Easter, you will have an unforgettable trip!

 Just a little heads up: On Easter Monday, men playfully tap the women with sticks from willow trees.
 It is said that vitality and fertility are transferred from the willow onto the women.
 Don’t say, we haven’t warned you.

 Prague is always worth a visit and you will definitely find like-minded people on JoinMyTrip who want to create memories with you!